Ksauxion/VocaDict/README.md

 # VocaDict script: custom dictionaries in Vocaloid3-4
 ## The problem
 A DBTool for Vocaloid3 was leaked recently, which allow you to create voicebanks with any phonemes.
 But the dictionaries (word-phonemes) are built in the program.
-For that case I created a VocaDict script, which allow you to create your own dictionarues for any language.
+For that case I created a VocaDict script, which allow you to create your own dictionaries for any language.
 ## How can I create a dictionary?
 The structure of dictionary (.xidict format) is the following:
 List of vowels separated by comma
-Whole word,word separated by syllables via -,phonemes separated by syllables via - The vowels are not implemented now, but they're will be used in further updates ig The dictionary MUST BE SORTED!
+Whole word,word separated by syllables via -,phonemes separated by syllables via - The vowels are not implemented now, but they will be used in further updates ig The dictionary MUST BE SORTED!
 ## How can I fasten this process?
 There's a few python scripts I made.
 They're located in VocaDictAutoTool directory.